TheorieLearn/theorielearn.github.io/README.md

 * CS 277 (since Spring 2023): Brad Solomon

 **Funding:**
 Since August 2022, this project has been funded by the Grainger College of Engineering, through the [Strategic Instructional Innovations Program](https://ae3.engineering.illinois.edu/siip-grants/), under the auspices of the [Academy for Excellence in Engineering Education](https://ae3.engineering.illinois.edu/), with matching funds from the Department of Computer Science since July 2023.
-The current faculty members of the SIIP team are [Jeff Erickson](https://jeffe.cs.illinois.edu/) (PI), [Carl Evans](https://cs.illinois.edu/about/people/faculty/gcevans), Yael Gertner, and Brad Solomon; the startup SIIP team in 2022–23 also included Tiffani Williams.
+The current faculty members of the SIIP team are [Jeff Erickson](https://jeffe.cs.illinois.edu/) (PI), [Carl Evans](https://cs.illinois.edu/about/people/faculty/gcevans), Yael Gertner, and Brad Solomon; the 2022–23 startup SIIP team also included Tiffani Williams.

 * [2022-2023 startup proposal](proposals/TheorieLearn-SIIP-2022.pdf) — AE3 Liaison: Yuting Chen
 * [2023-2024 proposal](proposals/TheorieLearn-SIIP-2023.pdf) — AE3 Liaison: Mariana Silva